Driver CPC? What does it mean?

 ALL professional drivers must hold a Driver Certificate of Professional Competence (Driver CPC) qualification.

-Acquired rights or ‘grandfather rights’ apply to drivers who acquired their drivers licence prior to 1997 or passed their Bus (D1) or Lorry (C1) licence or a higher category prior to introduction of the CPC qualification.
+Acquired rights (also known as ‘grandfather rights’) apply to drivers who acquired their drivers licence prior to 1997 or passed their HGV (C1) licence or a higher category prior to introduction of the CPC qualification.

-This was valid until 9th September 2018 for PCV drivers and will remain valid until the 9th September 2019 for LGV drivers.
+This was valid until 9th September 2018 for PCV drivers and remained valid until the 9th September 2019 for LGV drivers.

 All drivers are then required to complete 35 hours of periodic training every five years to ensure compliancy.

-Any one applying for either a Bus or Lorry Licence after 2009 will be required to do the initial CPC modules 2+4 as modules 1 + 3 will be covered in applying for the actual licence class.
+Any one applying for either an HGV Licence after 2009 will be required to do the initial modules 2 & 4.
+Modules 1 & 3 will be covered in applying for the actual licence class.

-There are two ways to get your Drivers CPC qualification, initial and periodic.
+There are two ways to get your qualification, initial and periodic.

-If you then wish to drive the vehicle professionally you will then be required to take the initial CPC driver qualification modules which are 2 & 4.
+If you then wish to drive the vehicle professionally you will then be required to take the initial qualification modules 2 & 4.

-You will also need to have taken and passed your driver theory and practical driving test which make up the remaining Modules 1 & 3 to complete the Driver CPC qualification
+You will need to have already taken and passed your driver theory and practical driving test.
+These make up the remaining Modules 1 & 3 to complete the qualification.

-You must pass part one before you can take part three and pass part two before you can take part four.
+You must pass part one of the modules before you can take part three.
+You also need to have already passed module two before you can take module four.

 Module One – Driver Theory test